How to Get Your Art Noticed

 You’ve put your heart and soul into your art: capturing that magic moment when your inner muse is stirred, setting up the ideal composition, and honing the details until it finally feels finished.
-Now it’s time to get out of the studio or out from behind the lens — and in front of an audience.
+Now it’s time to get out of the studio or out from behind the lens — and get your artwork noticed.

 Now, where to share your work?
 We’ve gathered some tips and tricks that will help you find the right shows, competitions, fairs, retreats, and more.